Find Your Featured Snippets Using Google Search Console

 Next, sort your results by position by ascending order so that any keywords for which you rank first appear at the top.
 Now, click the little box with the arrow next to your search queries to view the SERP.

-There’s an excellent chance that you’re appearing in an Answer Box for your queries with positions in the top 10:
+There's an excellent chance that you're appearing in a featured snippet for your queries with positions in the top 10:

 As you can see, even though WooRank's search snippet doesn't appear in the first two results, we've managed to get our link all the way to the top, even beating Wikipedia in the SERP.
 Pretty cool.

 If you can't find any search snippets in Google Search Console, or you want more, you need to optimize your content for the featured snippet.
 The most important part is to use very explicit language when answering a question: Google is looking for content that reads like an answer, how-to guide or a step-by-step process.
 Your title tag, headers and sub-heads are very important here.
 Ask the question in <H1> header and title tag, and then answer it in the body copy.
 If you're trying to get a featured snippet for a how-to process, use sub-heads to specify each step.
 When you answer the question, put the content you want in the features snippet as close to the header tag as possible.
 The ideal snippet length is 50 to 60 words, not characters.

 Google relies a lot on domain authority and trust when it picks content for a featured snippet - they want to be absolutely sure that the answer they provide is going to be correct and authoritative.
 So if you've got a new site you're going to struggle.
 Fortunately, you can fall back on another extremely trusted resource: Wikipedia.
 You'll probably notice most featured snippets read like a Wikipedia entry, and most likely come from Wikipedia.
 That's because it has a lot of trust and authority.
 Take advantage of this by requesting a page on Wikipedia.
 This will make you look a little better to Google, so you're more likely to get that features snippet.